Jes-win-hac-ker/browser-lab-experiments/docs/SECURITY.md

 ## 📊 Security Best Practices

 ### ✅ **Do This**
-- Use GitHub Secrets for all sensitive data
+- Use GitHub Secrets for all production API keys
-- Separate development and production keys
+- Create local .env files for development only
+- Add comprehensive .env patterns to .gitignore
 - Regularly rotate API keys
 - Monitor usage and billing
 - Use environment-specific configurations
+- Remove any .env.example files that might contain real keys

 ### ❌ **Never Do This**
 - Commit .env files to repository
+- Include .env.example files with real keys
 - Hardcode API keys in source code
 - Share API keys in chat/email
 - Use production keys for development
 - Log API keys to console in production
+- Include API keys in documentation or comments

 ## 🔐 Advanced Security (Optional)